erickbytes/lofipython/content/blog/wordpress-to-pelican-site-migration-complete.rst

 enjoy these Python musings.
 If you want to keep up with my writing, I recommend using an RSS reader to follow the RSS or Atom feeds.

-I’ve decided to continue blogging under a new Python moniker which is more fitting of who I am as a Pythonista in 2023.
+I've decided to continue blogging under a new Python moniker which is more fitting of who I am as a Pythonista in 2023.
 WordPress gave me my start as a blogger before I had the capabilities to make my own.
-Now, I’ve switched from their “Personal” plan to a Pelican + Cloudlare Pages free plan blog stack.
-It’s going great so far and will save me $48 per year vs. WordPress.
+Now, I've switched from their "Personal" plan to a Pelican + Cloudlare Pages free plan blog stack.
+It's going great so far and will save me $48 per year vs. WordPress.
 Not to mention, I have a hard backup of all my content and host it on Github!
-I’m no longer dependent on a paid blogging platform to serve my blog.
+I'm no longer dependent on a paid blogging platform to serve my blog.
 Huge win all around.
-Here’s to whatever Python projects are next!
+Here's to whatever Python projects are next!

 **The Next Chapter: Lo-Fi Python**